Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Method

 \subsection{Mask-guided Editing}

 A user can modify the generated 3D room by changing the position, semantic class, and size of object bounding boxes.
-Our method will update the panorama accordingly to reflect the user's editing in 3D space, which achieves zero-shot editing without expensive re-training.
+The editing should achieve two goals, i.e. altering the content according to the user's input, and maintaining appearance consistency of the scene objects.
+We propose a mask-guided image editing, including inpainting step and optimization step as illustrated Fig.6 in supplementary file.
+The inpainting step fills in the modified area while preserving the rest of the panoramic image.
+The optimization step focuses on keeping the furniture's appearance unchanged before and after movement and scaling operations.

-The editing should achieve two goals, i.e. altering the content according to the user's input, and maintaining appearance consistency for scene objects.
-We propose a mask-guided image editing as illustrated Fig.~\ref{fig:pano_edit_module}, where a chair's position is moved.
-In the following, we will explain our method with this example.
-We denote the semantic panorama from the edited scene as $P_{\rm edited}$, then we derive the guidance masks based on its difference from the original one $P_{\rm ori}$.
+We explain our method by taking the example in Fig.6 in supplementary file, where a chair's position is moved.
+We denote the semantic panorama from the edited scene as $S_{\rm edited}$, then we derive the guidance masks based on its difference from the original one $S_{\rm ori}$.
 The source mask $\mathbf m_{\rm src}$ shows the position of the original chair, and the target mask $\mathbf m_{\rm tar}$ indicates the location of the moved chair, and the inpainting mask $\mathbf m_{\rm inpaint} = \{m | m \in \mathbf m_{\rm src} \; {\rm and} \; m \notin \mathbf m_{\rm tar} \}$ is the unoccluded region.
-Given these guidance masks, our method includes two steps: the inpainting step and the optimization step.
-We first fill in the inpaint area by feeding the inpaint mask $\mathbf m_{\rm inpaint}$ and edited semantic panorama $P_{\rm edited}$ to the inpainting step.
-Then, in our optimization step, we optimize the DIFT~\citep{tang2023emergent} feature to maintain the visual consistency of relocated objects.
+We use $\mathbf{x^{{\rm ori}}_{0}}$ to denote the original image.
+During the inpainting step, we replace pixels outside the inpainting mask $\mathbf m_{\rm inpaint}$ with $\mathbf{x^{{\rm ori}}_{t}}$ and store $\mathbf m_{\rm inpaint}$ based on the edited semantic panorama $S_{\rm edited}$.
+This straightforward approach ensures that the region outside the mask remains unchanged and the area inside the mask is accurately inpainted.
+In the optimization step, drawing inspiration from DIFT~\cite{tang2023emergent}, which has shown that learned features from the diffusion network enable strong semantic correspondence, we ensure consistency between the original and moved furniture by requiring their latent features to be consistent.
+For more details of the Inpainting and Optimization Step, please refer to our supplementary file Sec.3.